MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 ## Getting Started with Hadoop

-To get started with Microsoft R Services on Hadoop, we recommend the [*RevoScaleR Hadoop Getting Started Guide*](rserver-scaler-hadoop-getting-started.md).
+To get started with Microsoft R Server on Hadoop, we recommend the [*RevoScaleR Hadoop Getting Started Guide*](rserver-scaler-hadoop-getting-started.md).
 This provides a tutorial introduction to using RevoScaleR with Hadoop.

 ## Using HDFS Caching